13 Amazing Experiences in Yogyakarta Worth the Money

 That’s the mandatory Yogyakarta experience, isn’t it?

 Who hasn’t heard of Borobudur, the biggest Buddhist temple in the world?
-I kid you not, there are people who get off the plane at Yogyakarta, go to visit Borobudur, then go back to the airport the same day and continue elsewhere.
+I kid you not, some people get off the plane at Yogyakarta, go to visit Borobudur, then promptly return to the airport the same day and continue elsewhere.

 Yes, it’s that famous.

 Visiting Borobudur is actually quite easy during the day with a public bus.
 You can book tickets to either just visit or climb up the temple yourself too.
-I have all the up-to-date information in this Borobudur Guide.
+All the up-to-date information is in this Borobudur Guide.

-But going for sunrise is a bit challenging and unless you want to ride a motorcycle at night for 40 km, it’s not possible to do it from Yogyakarta.
+But going for sunrise is a bit more challenging and unless you want to ride a motorcycle at night for 40 km, it’s not possible to do it from Yogyakarta using public transport.

-You either have to sleep near the Temple (there are plenty of good options, I recommend ADA Homestay – clean, cozy, cheap, and within walking distance from Borobudur) or you have to organize a tour.
+You either have to sleep near the Temple (there are plenty of good options, I recommend ADA Homestay – clean, cozy, cheap, and within walking distance from Borobudur) or you have to go on a tour.

 It also includes stops at two smaller temples: Candi Mendut and Candi Pawon.